Alan Crawford. Registered MBACP, Dip.Coun.| Person Centred | Addiction Recovery

 I strive to offer you a powerful and potent experience of deepest respect, empathy and trust, to empower you to make the changes that you wish to make.

 My clients, friends and colleagues tell me that I have a naturally calm, gentle, compassionate and 'in the moment' presence that helps them to feel safe, valued, cared for, heard and understood.
+I have been told that I have a way of getting to the heart of things.

 I have a non-judgemental, understanding and down-to-earth approach which I believe is born of my own lived-experience of mental health issues and recovery, as well as over 10 years professional experience working with individuals and groups in the criminal justice, addiction and mental health fields before moving into private practice.